kiosc-france/teleport/rfd/0153-resource-guidelines.md

 message Foo {
   // The kind of resource represented. string kind = 1;
-  // An optional subkind to differentiate variations of the same kind. string sub_kind = 2;
+  // Differentiates variations of the same kind.
+All resources should
+  // contain one, even if it is never populated. string sub_kind = 2;
   // The version of the resource being represented. string version = 3;
-  // Common metadata that all resources shared. teleport.header.v1.Metadata metadata = 4;
+  // Common metadata that all resources share. teleport.header.v1.Metadata metadata = 4;
-  // The resource specific specification.
+  // The specific properties of a Foo.
   FooSpec spec = 5;
 }

-// FooSpec contains resource specific properties. message FooSpec {
+// FooSpec contains specific properties of a Foo. message FooSpec {
   string bar = 1;
   int32 baz = 2;